TLabAltoh/TLabWebView/README.md

 - Unity 2021.3.23f1
 - [TLabVKeyborad](https://github.com/TLabAltoh/TLabVKeyborad)
 ### Installing
-Clone the repository or download it from the release, place it under any Unity project and use it
+Clone the repository or download it from the release and place it in the Asset folder of Unity
 ### Set up
 1. Change platform to Android from Build Settings
 2. Add the following symbols to Project Settings --> Player --> Other Settings (to be used at build time)